-Prerequisite: WT 100 with a grade of C or better, or P
+Prerequisite: WT 100 with a grade of C or better, or P Lecture: 1 hour Laboratory: 6 hours

 Prepare metals for welding, make basic joints on various metals using the M.I.G. and T.I.G. welding processes.
 Interpret blueprint lines and symbols used in M.I.G. and T.I.G. welding.
 Students are required to supply safety glasses, welding gloves, and welding jackets.
 May be repeated three times.